kimtth/azure-openai-llm-cookbook/README.md

 > [!NOTE]
 >
 > This repository's topic-based reclassification reduces the time spent reviewing code and contains demo code copied from various sources to showcase minimal implementations (`priortizing jupyter notebook and official examples`).
+The focus is on collecting as many relevant samples as possible for Azure OpenAI.

 > [!IMPORTANT]
 > 🔹For more details and the latest code updates, please refer to the original link provided in the `README.md` file within each directory.
 > 🔹Disclaimer: This repository is created to collect sample code.
 Configuration for execution is not included, and it contains code that does not utilize LLMs.
-The focus is on collecting as many relevant samples as possible for Azure OpenAI.
 Some examples are adapted from other LLM cookbooks with modifications for Azure OpenAI.
-Examples without a URL are created specifically for this repository.
+Examples without a URL are created for this repository.

 ## 📖 Repository structure